The contest is now closed for 2021. Thank you to all who submitted, and we will be back in 2022!

 The Monadnock Writers’ Group is pleased to announce a high school essay contest established to honor the memory of George Duncan.
 George was an award-winning marketing copywriter and author, and an avid writer of political commentary.
 He served as President of the Monadnock Writers’ Group (MWG) and was a long-time board member.

-MWG will award the contest winner a prize of $100.00 and invite the winner and any runner-ups to read their essays at our group meeting in May 2020.
-The Keene Sentinel’s ELF Magazine and the Monadnock Ledger-Transcript will publish the winning essay.
+The submission period for the George Duncan Essay Contest begins December 1, 2020 and closes February 1, 2021.
+MWG will award the contest winner a prize of $100.00 and invite the winner and any runner-ups to read their essays at an MWG general meeting in the spring of 2021.
+One or more local newspapers are expected to publish the winning essay.

 The contest is open to students in grades 9 through 12 who attend public, private, and home-schools in the following towns:

 Chesterfield, Harrisville, Keene, Marlborough, Marlow, Nelson, Westmoreland, Stoddard, Surry, Winchester, Acworth, Alstead, Walpole, Charlestown, Langdon, Fitzwilliam, Gilsum, Richmond, Roxbury, Swanzey, Troy, Sullivan, Antrim, Dublin, Peterborough, Francestown, Greenfield, Hancock, Bennington, Sharon, Temple, Jaffrey, Rindge, Greenville, New Ipswich, Mason, Wilton, Lyndeborough, and Milford

 Select a political issue that is currently in the news.
 Write a persuasive, fact-based analysis of the issue using a civil tone.
 Write it in the style of an op-ed piece.

 - Essay length should be at least 500 words and no more than 800 words.